 Migration, Border & Latino/a Studies

-Paloma Martinez-Cruz’ research addresses performance studies in a contemporary hemispheric context.
+Paloma Martinez-Cruz’s research addresses performance studies in a contemporary hemispheric context.
 Ana Elena Puga is a scholar, translator, and dramaturg whose research focuses on the intersection of aesthetics and politics in Latin American and US Latino performance.
-She is the author of Memory, Allegory, and Testimony in South American Theatre: Upstaging Dictatorship (2008), and her current book project is entitled Staging Migrant Suffering.
-Michelle Wibbelsman studies Andean indigenous performances and ritual practices in her book, Ritual Encounters: Otavalan Modern and Mythic Community (2009).
+She is the author of Memory, Allegory, and Testimony in South American Theatre: Upstaging Dictatorship (2008) and Performances of Suffering in Latin American Migration (2020).
+Michelle Wibbelsman is director of Ohio State’s Andean Music Ensemble and Principal Investigator of the Working Group “Performance as Pedagogy.”
+By way of performance, she explores decolonial practices as well as affective, mimetic and practice-based pedagogical approaches that engage Andean epistemologies.
+Her 2009 book focuses on Andean indigenous festival performances and ritual practices.
 Lisa Voigt works on public festivals of the sixteenth through eighteenth centuries in various contexts.
 She studied indigenous and Afro-Brazilian festive performance in Spectacular Wealth: The Festivals of Colonial South American Mining Towns (2016), and is currently working on the representation and participation of Africans and Amerindians in early modern Portuguese festivals, in conjunction with RITUALS: Public Rituals in the Portuguese Empire.
+Isis Barra Costa works on Afro-diasporic performances with a focus on Afro-Brazilian sacred and secular performances in its various expressions.

 - Center for Latin American Studies (CLAS)